Chromosomal crossover: Chiasma

+Chiasma (plural: chiasmata) are essential for the correct alignment and segregation of homologous chromosomes at meiosis I, and their frequency reflects the rate of genetic recombination, which contributes to variation among offspring.
+Chiasma number tends to increase with genome size, as larger genomes generally undergo more crossover events per meiosis.
+Each homologous pair forms a bivalent (or tetrad), consisting of four chromatids.
+The number and position of chiasmata influence the shape of bivalents, rod-shaped with one chiasma and ring-shaped with two or more.

 The grasshopper Melanoplus femur-rubrum was exposed to an acute dose of X-rays during each individual stage of meiosis, and chiasma frequency was measured.
 Irradiation during the leptotene-zygotene stages of meiosis (that is, prior to the pachytene period in which crossover recombination occurs) was found to increase subsequent chiasma frequency.
 Similarly, in the grasshopper Chorthippus brunneus, exposure to X-irradiation during the zygotene-early pachytene stages caused a significant increase in mean cell chiasma frequency.
 Chiasma frequency was scored at the later diplotene-diakinesis stages of meiosis.
-These results suggest that X-rays induce DNA damages that are repaired by a crossover pathway leading to chiasma formation.
+These results show that ionising-radiation induced double-stranded DNA breaks were subsequently repaired by a crossover pathway leading to chiasma formation.

+However, increased crossover frequency following radiation-induced DNA damage does not universally occur in all insects; for example, Drosophila females exhibit predominantly non-crossover repair pathways when responding to induced double-stranded DNA breaks, resulting in a relatively low ratio of crossovers to non-crossovers.

 Class I and class II crossovers

-Double strand breaks (DSBs) are repaired by two pathways to generate crossovers in eukaryotes.
+Double-strand breaks are repaired by two pathways to generate crossovers in eukaryotes.
 The majority of them are repaired by MutL homologs MLH1 and MLH3, which defines the class I crossovers.
-The remaining are the result of the class II pathway, which is regulated by MUS81 endonuclease.
+The remaining are the result of the class II pathway, which is regulated by MUS81 endonuclease and FANCM translocase.
 There are interconnections between these two pathways—class I crossovers can compensate for the loss of class II pathway.
 In MUS81 knockout mice, class I crossovers are elevated, while total crossover counts at chiasmata are normal.
 However, the mechanisms underlining this crosstalk are not well understood.
 A recent study suggests that a scaffold protein called SLX4 may participate in this regulation.
 Specifically, SLX4 knockout mice largely phenocopies the MUS81 knockout—once again, an elevated class I crossovers while normal chiasmata count.
+In FANCM knockout mice, the class II pathway is hyperactivated, resulting in increased numbers of crossovers that are independent of the MLH1/MLH3 pathway.